oscarsaf/DesignHW-/OscarSafersteinHW1.md

 bash --version
 ```

-This command locates the version information located inside the directory of the bash shell command.
+This command locates the version information located inside the directory of the bash shell command. it outputs version information and exits.
+Found it on pg 45 of Linux command line.

 Part B Output:
 ```bash